(Updated Feb 2019)

 False alert filtering is another area where you’ll see a difference between the two detectors.
 Both detectors are good at filtering false alerts and offer several different filters to help you cut down on annoying false alerts.

 Many new cars have radar-based collision avoidance systems like blind spot monitoring systems, and sometimes they can be tough for a radar detector to recognize as a false alert and filter out.
 No radar detector can filter out 100% of these falses, but some are more effective than others.
-Both the R3 and the Max 360c offer effective BSM filtering, but the consensus is that the 360c offers an edge in BSM filtering.
+Both the R3 and the Max 360c offer effective BSM filtering, but the Max360c can filter out more vehicles and is a much quieter detector.

 You’ll also find many stationary radar sources that trigger false alerts.
 Common examples include automatic door openers in shopping centers and drugstores as well as speed signs on the side of the road.
 Both radar detectors can filter these out using GPS.
 It learns the frequency and location of the radar signal, memorizes it, and filters it out for you next time you drive by.
 If it later sees a different frequency signal or a signal in a different location (ie. a police officer shooting radar in the area), it’s designed to tell the difference and alert you to this different signal.